-If this does not suffice, then advisers may consider asking the client to obtain further evidence from a different health or social care professional (who can provide this information).
+If this does not suffice, then advisers may consider asking the client to obtain evidence from a different health or social care professional (who can provide this information).
+As this evidence is both an optional part of the DMHEF, and potentially also detailed, advisers may be asked by professionals for payment to provide this.

-Box 1 Comparison: Version 3 and Version 4 of the DMHEF Version 3 of the DMHEF Version 4 of the DMHEF Q1.
+Version 3 of the DMHEF Version 4 of the DMHEF Q1.
 What is your relationship with the person reporting the mental health problem?
 Q1.
 Does the person have a mental health problem?
 [Write the name of the mental health problem(s) below.]
 Q2.
 Does the person have a mental health problem?
 Q2.
 Relationship to the person named above (please tick box).
 Q3.
 What is this mental health problem?
 If it has a name or diagnosis, what is it?
 Supplementary info. (optional): If you are able to, please do provide further information about the person's situation.
 For example: Q4.
 Does the person have a mental health problem that affects their ability to manage their money? how the mental health problem affects their ability to manage money.
 Q5.
-If the person is receiving treatment or support for this mental health problem, does the treatment or support affect how the person's ability to communicate with their creditor might be affected. any other information that may their ability to manage their money? help the person (e.g. the severi or duration of the condition; any Q6.
+If the person is receiving treatment or support for this mental health problem, does the how the person's ability to communicate with their creditor might be affected. treatment or support affect their ability to manage their money? any other information that may help the person (e.g. the severity or duration of the condition; any Q6.
 When communicating with the person, are there any special circumstances that a creditor needs to take into account? relevant treatment the person is receiving; or whether the person is in a situation of mental health crisis).
 Q7.
 What was the approximate date when (a) this mental health problem first started, (b) the first treatment was given, (c) the most recent episode took place, and (d) is the episode on-going?
 Q8.
 Is there anything else we should know about the person?